-COMDI 678 0.0 unit
+COMDI 678

 Speech and Hearing Correction

 For students with communication disabilities that affect articulation, voice or hearing.
 This includes stuttering, aphasia and other disorders which inhibit the ability to understand or effectively approximate a standard American dialect.
 Will be expected to participate in a lab program at the LBCC/Speech and Hearing Clinic.